ClouDesire/docusaurus/docs/glossary.md

 An user that can resell product on its own marketplace.

-## Sandbox

-A particular order type used to test the provisioning process of VM or Docker product.

 ## Subscription

 Each order, Cloudesire creates a _subscription_ that has a specific lifetime,